top of page

 Altruistic and cooperative behaviour in ants

 The project initiated in 2015 with a specific focus on rescue behaviour, the act of helping a nestmate in danger.
 This behaviour seemed to us remarkably prevalent across various ant species.
 Under the Preludium 16 funding (PI: Filip Turza), our research concentrated on whether the mean worker life expectancy in different species could account for variation in rescue proneness in these different taxa.
 Under the Bekker 4 funding (PI: Filip Turza), we explored the presence of vibroacoustic calls in the context of rescue behaviour, particularly among ants needing rescue.
 The project now continues under statutory research (PI: Krzysztof Miler).
-We focus on examining the effects of various ecological factors on the expression of rescue behaviour in the excellent rescuer, Formica cinerea.
 In the project, we use behavioural and molecular techniques.

 Selected works: